RaxonRafi/typescript-Assignment1/README.md

 # Provide an example of using union and intersection types in TypeScript.

-Union: In union we will get the output as Books or Magazine only one. we can mix the attributes of books and magazine
+Union: In union we will get the output as Books or Magazine only one. we can mix the attributes of books and magazine.
 Intersection: In intersection we will get all the properties from books and magazine

 ```ts